Banbury-inc/banbury-cloud-frontend/README.md

 ## Packaging

-To build and package your electron app.
+To build and package your electron app:
 ```
 npm run package
 ```

-To build and package your electron app, along with creating the necessary installers.
+To build and package your electron app, along with creating the necessary installers:
 ```
 `npm run deploy`
 ```